Failure Modes of LLMs for Causal Reasoning on Narratives: Experiments with Real World Causal Graphs

 \section{Experiments with Real World Causal Graphs}

-In this section, we test our methods on narratives constructed using real-world causal graphs from \emph{CauseNet} \citep{heindorf2020causenet}, a large-scale knowledge graph of (claimed) causal relationships between real-world concepts.
-We use \emph{GPT-4o} \citep{openai2024gpt4technicalreport} for our experiments.
+In this section, we extend our analysis to narratives involving real-world causal graphs from \emph{CauseNet} \citep{heindorf2020causenet}, a large-scale knowledge graph of (claimed) causal relationships between real-world concepts.
+We perform experiments using the \emph{GPT-4o} \citep{openai2024gpt4technicalreport} and Llama-3.1 8B models for our experiments.
+We concentrate our analysis on the same factors (positional biases and parametric knowledge consistency) as explored in the semi-synthetic settings.